lunofe/dhe.estate/src/content/activity/campign.md

 evil.
 The ultimate truth is that creatures who sustain themselves on the blood of innocent, intelligent people like villagers are captured by a disease that *can* be cured.
-It's not about purging and killing these creatures, **it is about helping them to a more prosperous world for the benefit world for all.**
+It's not about purging and killing these creatures, **it is about helping them to a more prosperous world for the benefit of all.**

 Use these images to spread the word: we seek a positive and healthy world!